-I notice a nest on the beam that separates the porch I share with my neighbor.
+I notice a nest on the beam that separates my porch from my neighbor’s porch.
 A nest of loosely woven twigs.

-Spring was cold and the maple branches that brush the second-story porch have just leafed out.
+Spring was cold.
+The maple branches that brush our second-story porches have just leafed out.
 My neighbor is away for the summer.
-Inside, I watch the robins bobbing for worms in the yard below.
+From inside, I watch the robins bobbing for worms in the yard below.
 Screeching jays bully the smaller birds off the feeder.

 It’s the jay’s nest.
 I set the timer for 30 minutes, quietly open the porch door, and slide into one of the metal chairs.
 The jay remains on her high nest, head sticking out one edge, tail feathers out the other.

 With 17 minutes left on the timer, I hear a loud squawk and see a female jay on a branch nearby.
 The bird on the nest, a male (my mistake), flies away.
 Do they take turns sitting?
 I know very little about birds.

 I wait for the female to return to her eggs.
 It’s 70 and sunny.
 I sit as still as possible.
 With 14 minutes left on the timer, I slowly get up and go inside, gently closing the door behind me.
 My absence, I hope, will encourage the bird’s return.